charlesb/CDF-workshop/README.md

   - Change **Use Transactions** value to **false**
   - Apply changes

-You can now start the entire flow
+Before starting the NiFi flow make sure that the [sentiment analysis Web service](https://github.com/charlesb/HDP-HDF-workshop#run-the-sentiment-analysis-model-as-a-rest-like-service) is running

 The overall flow should look like this